miroshar-success/bullionbrother/plugins/woo-authorize-net-gateway-aim/readme.txt

 #### FREE Pro Version Features
 * **Easy Install**: Like all Pledged Plugins add-ons, this plugin installs with one click.
 After installing, you will have only a few fields to fill out before you are ready to accept credit cards on your store.
-* **Secure Credit Card Processing**: Securely process credit cards without redirecting your customers to the gateway website.
+* **Secure Credit Card Processing**: Uses [Accept.js](https://developer.authorize.net/api/reference/features/acceptjs.html) library to send secure payment data directly to Authorize.Net to reduce the PCI scope.
 * **Refund via Dashboard**: Process full or partial refunds, directly from your WordPress dashboard!
 No need to search order in your Authorize.Net account.
 * **Authorize Now, Capture Later**: Optionally choose only to authorize transactions, and capture at a later date.
 * **Restrict Card Types**: Optionally choose to restrict certain card types and the plugin will hide its icon and provide a proper error message on checkout.